alsadio/CTF-Writeups/README.md

 # CTF-Writeups
-This repo will include CTF Writeups for all CTFs I join
+This repo will include CTF Writeups for all CTFs joined